emer/axon/examples/bench_lvis/bench_results.md

 	        Total 	 88.620
 ```

-One thread -- barely getting any speedup from threading -- 6%.
+One thread -- the initial was barely getting any speedup from threading -- 6%.
 Performance a bit slower relative to 1.6.16 but that is dwarfed by the lack of threading speedup.

 ```
 Took  95.35 secs for 1 epochs, avg per epc:  95.35